Ontology Object Properties are Data Model Associative Entities – not Relationships

 Semantic Enterprise Information Architecture Use Case

 Let’s presume the BA perfectly defined the requirements and the information.
-Examples may be financial messages, as in ISO 20020, or the thousands of pages the Enterprise Data Management Council team gathered in interviews and joint development sessions with subject matter experts in the FIBO content groups.
+Examples may include financial messages, as in ISO 20020, or the thousands of pages compiled by the Enterprise Data Management Council team through interviews and joint development sessions with subject matter experts in the FIBO content groups.

 • The Ontologist extends the use case and designs an optimal RDF/OWL.